canonical/open-documentation-academy/wsl/tutorial/develop-with-ubuntu-wsl.md

     The `sudo` is necessary to give you elevated priviliges and you will need to type in your password before the file opens.

-2. Paste the following into the editor:
+2. Paste the following into the editor, taking care to modify `User` and `WorkingDirectory` as appropriate:

     ```text
     [Unit]